paulosaurusrex/object_detection/README.md

-# object_detection
+# Object Detection

-Project to learn about object detection as a first step to do historical document transcripting.
+Project to learn about object detection as a first step for historical document transcription.